- 2020/01/21 – 3 papers accepted at ICRA 2020:

-- A set-theoretic approach to multi-task execution and prioritization (with Siddharth Mayya, Mario Selvaggio, María Santos, and Cristian Secchi)
+- A set-theoretic approach to multi-task execution and prioritization (with Siddharth Mayya, Mario Selvaggio, María Santos, and Dr. Cristian Secchi)

 - Additionally, our T-RO paper on safe learning with applications to brushbot navigation has been selected for presentation at ICRA 2020!

 - 2020/01/20 – Paper on persistification of robotic tasks accepted for publication in TCST (pre-print available on arXiv)

 - 2019/09/19 – The new SlothBot has been spotted on Georgia Tech campus

 - 2019/06/20 – 2 papers accepted at IROS 2019: